 Psilocybin Use May Lead to Mystical Experiences, and Improved Mental Health Symptoms

 After decades of legal prohibition, psilocybin is experiencing a “renaissance.”
-The potent psychedelic medicine has become a key component for research into novel medicinal treatments for various conditions, such as post-traumatic stress disorder (PTSD), treatment-resistant depression (TRD), and even addiction.
+The potent psychedelic medicine has become a key component for research into novel medicinal treatments for various conditions, such as post-traumatic stress disorder (PTSD), treatment-resistant depression (TRD)

 As a therapeutic agent, psilocybin has shown significant promise in improving mental illnesses, cognition, and well-being.
 Several FDA-approved clinical studies conducted in the last 15 years suggest a potential medical value for psilocybin-assisted psychotherapy.
 A 2022 systematic review of scientific literature found some evidence that psychedelics may create mystical experiences.
 Interestingly, mystical experience may play a role in the treatment outcomes because this experience seems to correlate with improved mental and emotional symptoms.(4, 5)